September 15, 2025

 Periodic risk and performance reports, which may be required by regulators.

-Verifying whether the financial products offered are within the permitted scope;
+Checking that the financial products offered are within the allowed scope;

-Ensuring that integrations do not create direct exposure to unauthorized foreign exchange or payment services;
+Ensuring that the integrations do not create direct exposure to foreign exchange or payment services without authorization;

-Assessing whether there is enough flexibility to grow or adapt products, always respecting applicable regulations.
+Assessing whether there is sufficient flexibility to grow or adapt products, always respecting the applicable regulations.

 BaaS Provider Evaluation Checklist